Neural Fields as World Models: Methods

 \textbf{Ballistic trajectory (Experiment 1).} A ball moves under gravity in a $32 \times 32$ visual field, with random initial position and velocity.
 The model observes the first 3 frames, then predicts the remainder without visual input.
 Architecture: 16 channels (no motor gating).

-\textbf{Musculoskeletal arm (Experiments 2--3).} A planar double-pendulum arm operates in a $120 \times 45$ visual field with four motor commands following the Equilibrium-Point Hypothesis \citep{feldman1986equilibrium}: co-contraction (C) commands control joint stiffness, reciprocal (R) commands control movement direction.
+\textbf{Musculoskeletal arm (Experiments 2--3).} A planar double-pendulum arm operates in a $120 \times 45$ visual field with four motor commands following the Equilibrium-Point Hypothesis \citep{feldman1986equilibrium}.
+For each joint, co-contraction (C) activates opposing muscles together to increase stiffness; reciprocal (R) shifts the equilibrium angle to produce movement direction.
+The four commands are shoulder-C, shoulder-R, elbow-C, and elbow-R. These C/R variables are scalar motor commands supplied at each timestep, not labels for visual regions.
 A ball falls from a random horizontal position for catching.
 Architecture: 32 channels (4 motor-gated).